A Theory of Saving under Risk Preference Dynamics: Introduction

+A key limitation of the existing literature is that it abstracts from an important source of heterogeneity and uncertainty: the evolution of risk preferences themselves.
+Recent research highlights that households differ not only in income, wealth, and investment opportunities, but also in their \textit{attitudes toward risk}, and that these attitudes evolve over time.
+While the canonical savings model assumes a fixed risk aversion coefficient, a growing body of empirical and experimental evidence shows that risk attitude is heterogeneous across individuals and varies systematically over the life cycle and across business cycles \citep{anderson2008lost, cohen2007estimating, falk2018global, finkelstein2013what}.
+Moreover, risk tolerance comoves with individual financial circumstances, macroeconomic conditions, and asset market volatility \citep{guiso2018time, malmendier2011babies, sahm2012risk, schildberg2018risk}.
+Together, these findings suggest that agents continuously reassess their risk attitudes in response to both idiosyncratic and aggregate shocks.

+This evidence calls for a theory of intertemporal saving under dynamically evolving risk preferences.
+By abstracting from fluctuations in risk attitudes, existing theories overlook a key feedback between risk preferences and wealth accumulation, potentially distorting predictions of the consumption and saving behavior.
+Under constant risk preference, households save to insure against future resource scarcity, such as low income or poor investment returns.
+As wealth grows, however, this precautionary saving motive weakens, so consumption can eventually exceed income, potentially driving saving rates negative at high wealth levels.

+In this paper, we develop a general theory of optimal savings with preference shocks and identify a novel mechanism that reshapes asymptotic consumption and saving behavior.
+Whenever there is a positive probability that agents become less risk averse next period, retaining wealth today preserves resources for future states where wealth carries greater consumption value.
+Unlike the classical precautionary saving motive, which arises from future resource risks, this effect is driven by the evolution of risk preferences and remains operative even at arbitrarily high wealth levels.
+As a result, households have a persistent incentive to defer consumption, driving the asymptotic MPC to zero (i.e., a 100\% asymptotic saving rate).
+These dynamics stand in sharp contrast to existing theories, offering a parsimonious and robust explanation for the persistently high saving rates and low MPCs observed among wealthy households.

-To begin, we study a generic optimal savings problem in which agents face preference shocks, and the rate of return, discount factor, and nonfinancial income are all allowed to be state-dependent, time-varying, and mutually dependent.
-In this setting, the state space for wealth can be unbounded, and the reward function can be unbounded above and/or below, making it challenging to apply standard dynamic programming techniques in the usual space of value functions.\footnote{A further complication is that characterizing the value function as a fixed point of the Bellman operator provides limited insight into the properties of the optimal consumption policy.} To overcome these challenges, we follow the approach of \citet{li2014solving} and \citet{ma2020income}, introducing a supremum distance between marginal utilities, and constructing an operator directly from the Euler equation.
-We then show that the optimal policy exists as the unique fixed point of this operator in a suitable candidate space.
-Our key assumption admits a natural interpretation in terms of the discounted average gross payoff on assets, which can be easily verified in practice.
+We begin by studying a generic optimal savings problem in which agents face preference shocks, and the rate of return, discount factor, and nonfinancial income are all allowed to be state-dependent, time-varying, and mutually dependent.
+We establish the existence and uniqueness of the optimal policy in a suitable candidate space, under assumptions that have a transparent interpretation in terms of discounted average gross payoffs on assets and are straightforward to verify in practice.